stazz/ts-http-server-sample/src/api/core/prefix/README.md

 The returned `AppEndpoint` will correctly route the request to correct actual handler.

 The `atPefix` effectively introduces monoidical-ish behaviour to `AppEndpoint`s.

+Notice that prefixed `AppEndpoint` still returns exactly *one* RegExp object, that can be used to match the URL pathname.
+This one object will then contain enough information for prefixed `AppEndpoint` to identify which actual endpoint to invoke.